 By submitting a contact form you agree to the following: The submission of a Schwartz & Schwartz contact form does not create an attorney-client relationship.
-The only way to form an attorney client relationship with Schwartz & Schwartz is to sign a written retainer agreement with the firm.
+The only way to form an attorney-client relationship with Schwartz & Schwartz is to sign a written retainer agreement with the firm.

 Consider that the people or company you want to sue may already be our clients.
 We have been in business for almost 40 years, and we have represented a lot of people and businesses.
 When you submit your inquiry, please provide the names and addresses of any adverse parties so we can check our records to make sure we have no conflict of interest.

 The information you submit is semi-confidential.
-That means we will not disclose your information to anyone outside our law firm, unless authorized or required by Rule 1.6 of the Delaware Lawyers’ Rules of Professional Conduct (http://courts.delaware.gov/rules/DLRPCFebruary2010.pdf), or unless we deem it necessary to contact another attorney to provide you legal counsel.
-For example, if you need an attorney in a State where we do not practice, we may have an attorney in that State contact you in response to your inquiry.
+That means we will not disclose your information to anyone outside our law firm, unless authorized or required by Rule 1.6 of the Delaware Lawyers’ Rules of Professional Conduct (http://courts.delaware.gov/rules/DLRPCFebruary2010.pdf), or unless we deem it necessary to contact another attorney to provide you, legal counsel.
+For example, if you need an attorney in a state where we do not practice, we may have an attorney in that State contact you in response to your inquiry.
 Any information you receive in response to your online inquiry will be general information only, most likely from a member of our Client Services Team (CST).
 The members of our CST are not attorneys and cannot provide legal advice.
 They can assist you to connect with an attorney who then can provide appropriate legal counseling.

 You will not be charged for submitting information via our website.
 You will not be charged for our Client Services Team’s response to your inquiry.
 If we offer you a consultation with one of our attorneys, there may be a fee for the consultation.
-We normally provide free consultations in cases involved wrongful death, serious physical injury, criminal arrests and DUI arrests.
+We normally provide free consultations in cases involved wrongful death, serious physical injury, criminal arrests, and DUI arrests.
 We do not offer free consultations in other areas of the law.
 You will be advised of the consultation fee before you meet with or speak with one of our attorneys.